 As a Londoner, the Changing of the Guard at Parliament Hill ceremony felt a little familiar.
 Unsurprisingly it is based on the English changing of the guard ceremony.

 However, this one only takes place in the summer – when the Changing of the Guard ceremony happens every morning.

 Dozens of soldiers participate and the troops march up Elgin Street and onto the lawn.
 And it is definitely one of the best free things to do in Ottawa.

 Even better, every Wednesday at noon during the summer a free yoga session is held on the lawn of Parliament Hill.
 There is also a free sound and light show each evening in the summer.

-Click here for the official Changing of the Guard at Parliament Hill website and more details.
+The official Changing of the Guard at Parliament Hill website has more details.

 4. A few more Ottawa Tours

 In addition to the free tours of Parliament and the Changing of the Guard, Ottawa Free Tours has a great reputation for and a good selection of free city tour Ottawa options.
 This is a great sightseeing in Canada option.